PatPatKittyKat/aoc2022/README.md

 We'll use `Dictionary<int, Stack<char>>` to keep track of the supply, and use that to execute rearrangement commands.
 Once that's done, we can just iterate through each part of the dictionary calling `Stack.Peek()` to return what we need.

 For Part 2, we only need to modify the actual `.Pop()` and `.Push()` actions from Part 1.
 If we store popped values into a tempStack, and then push from the tempStack instead of directly moving each one (as in Part 1), then we can move multiple values at once while keeping their initial ordering.

+## Day 6: Tuning Trouble
+One approach to solve this is to keep a running queue of size 4 which updates for each character read from the given input.
+After every insert, we can check for uniqueness with `queue.Distinct().Count()` and if that value is 4 (indicating every value in the queue of size 4 is unique), then we've got our answer.
+The index + 1.

+For Part 2, our solution is already there, we just need to change the expected queue size from 4 to 16.

+## Day 7: .